mpapazog/meraki-python/README.md

 **deployappliance.py:** This script claims a single Security Appliance or Teleworker Gateway into an organization, creates a new network for it and binds that network to an existing template.

+**deploydevices.py:** This script claims multiple devices and licenses into an organization, creates a new network for them and binds that network to an existing template.
+Initial config, including hostnames and street address/map markers are set for the devices.

 **invlist.py:** Creates a list of all serial numbers and models of devices that are part of a Meraki network for an organization with a given name.
 Can print to Stdout or file.

 **listip.py:** Almost exactly the same as invlist.py, but also prints the "lanIp" of the device.
 If the device has no "lanIp", it prints "None" for that field instead.